 oven to 375

-On a large work surface lay your first sheet of Phyllo.
-Brush with butter working from the center out to the edges - this seems to be the best way for me to NOT rip the thing to shreds!
 Lay a second sheet of Phyllo on top of the first and repeat with the butter brushing but then sprinkle a fine layer of sugar all over the top.
-Then lay your third sheet on top of these and repeat with the butter and sugar.

-note: make sure to trim your parchment paper so it lays completely flat in the tray - otherwise the phyllo pieces around the edges get a little crazy curve on them which I found to be most annoying. (example above)
+note: make sure to trim your parchment paper so it lays completely flat in the tray - otherwise the phyllo pieces around the edges get a little crazy curve on them which I found to be most annoying.

 MERINGUE:

-Egg whites into the bowl of a standing mixer.
 Mix until foamy and starting to turn white - add the pinch of cream of tartar - mix another minute or so - then slowly pour in the sugar.
-Mix until firm peaks.

 Set your oven to broil.